 iv.
 What is the plan to address the child care shortages using child care centers?
 One method the Lead Agency utilizes is the use of CCDF funds to support new child care businesses through technical assistance, professional development, and resources through our Child Care Consumer Education Resource and Referral, Child Care Workforce Professional Development, Infant-Toddler Specialist Network, and Child Care Quality Improvement and Support agreements.
 The Child Care Consumer Education Resource and Referral agreement requires the delivery of supportive community engagement to increase early childhood and child care capacity in local communities and to provide consumer education on the importance of child care.
 These services include equipping and supporting community coalitions in their efforts and engagement activities and administer community level grants to meet individual community goals and needs.
 The Lead Agency also uses grant agreements in combination with Child Care Assistance, or subsidy, to fund Kansas Early Head Start Child Care Partnership, a program open to federally recognized Early Head Start Programs in Kansas to provide early care and education services for infants and toddlers.
-Priority consideration is given to counties identified by the Office of Child Care by using the Census American Community Survey 2019 5-year estimate of the top 5 counties with the highest official poverty rate and the 5 counties with the most persons in poverty.
+Priority was given to those that served in the 5-year estimate of the top 5 counties with the highest official poverty rate and the 5 counties with the most persons in poverty according to the Census American Community Survey 2019.
 The high priority counties are Riley, Crawford, Stevens, Kearny, Woodson, Sedgwick, Johnson, Wyandotte, Douglas and Shawnee.
+Kansas Early Head Start Child Care Partnership services are serving children in the high priority counties of Crawford, Stevens, Kearny, Wyandotte, Douglas and Shawnee.
 The Kansas Early Head Start Child Care Partnership grantees must ensure that the Additional Services for Children with Disabilities requirements in the Head Start Program Performance Standards in 1302.60-1302.63 are met.
 If funding is available and after system changes have been made to allow for more differential payment types, the lead agency is considering expanding differential Child Care Assistance, or subsidy, payments with an aim to increase the number of professionals providing child care services for children with special health care needs and those needing care during non-traditional hours.